 2) EASA vs non-EASA Aircraft

-Valid for all the same SEP aircraft: I can continue to fly anything I could previously fly with my JAR-PPL, including so-called Annex II and Permit-to-Fly/Homebuilt aircraft.
+Valid for most aircraft: This includes not only EASA aircraft but also so-called Annex I and Permit-to-Fly/Homebuilt aircraft.
 I can even fly microlights including Flexwings (some differences training isn’t legally required but strongly recommended), although the hours won’t count towards my renewal.

 The JAR-PPL has 7 different qualifications related to more complex aircraft, achieved by differences training with an instructor, which continue into the EASA scheme.
 These are recorded in your logbook and don’t need to be renewed or revalidated.